 Student Eligibility Criteria

-The district may facilitate access to online learning courses and programs for students enrolled in grades 8-12 that are countable towards graduation.
+The district may facilitate access to online learning courses and programs for students enrolled in kindergarten through 12th grade.
 Students taking an online course or participating in a district-created online school program must adhere to the following criteria:

-2. Comply with existing district policies for registering/enrolling in a course or district program.
+- Comply with existing district policies for registering/enrolling in a course or district program; and

-3. Students interested in attending an online school program in another district must follow the inter district transfer procedures prior to entering that program.
+- Students interested in attending an online school program in another district must follow inter-district transfer procedures prior to entering that program.